react4j/react4j-todomvc/Notes.md

 ## Externs/Closure specifics

 * Find and include externs.
-* Many places needed to add the equivalent of `goog.define('goog.DEBUG', true);` for own compile time constants.
+* Add defines for all the compile time properties that are used in downstream libraries.
+(Braincheck, react4j, arez).
+These are all placed in react4j.js and zipped up to be compatible with j2cl via:
-  These have been stripped out but will need to be added back in to get `ADVANCED` mode working.
+  `(cd src/main/java && zip react.js.zip react4j/todomvc/react4j.js)`